 There is a finite amount of digital currency based on blockchain/DLT that can be put into circulation, making it very similar to gold and silver coins minted by the government with the exception that they are not legal tender.
 If the government started issuing Bitcoins and decrees as legal tender, then they would be as useless in economic activities as the Gold Eagles.

-The digital form of US Dollars proposed is called Transferable Digital Notes or TDN, and it will be the third basic form of money beside paper notes/coins and Fed reserve accounts.
+The digital form of US Dollar proposed is called Transferable Digital Note or TDN, and it will be the third basic form of money beside paper notes/coins and Fed reserve accounts.
 The system processing TDNs is called Transferable Digital Notes System or TDNSYS.

-Creating currency in digital form is conditioned by finding a solution to the double spending problem.
+Creating currency in digital form is contingent on finding a solution to the double spending problem.
 This is a problem that arises when using digital tokens.
 For example, to reinforce single use licensing, a software company issues a digital key (digital tokens) to the buyer.
-The problem is that the key can be used on more than one installation, in other words it can be double spent.
+The problem is that the key can be used on more than one installation, in other words it can be ‘double spent’.
 To prevent double spending a key can be generated based on hardware specific to the machine where the system is to be installed or by using a license server.

-Another similar situation arises when using numbered, anonymous bank accounts (if they still exist) or safe deposit boxes.
-The owner of an account or safe deposit box can transfer the ownership of the value by transferring the account number or the key.
-At this point the new and previous owners both have access to the account or box (assuming the original owner made a copy of the key).
-To prevent ‘double spending’ the new owner changes the account number or the lock on the deposit box.
+Another similar situation arises when using numbered, anonymous bank accounts (if they still exist).
+The owner of an account can transfer the ownership of the value by transferring the account number.
+At this point the new and previous owners both have access to the account.
+To prevent double spending the new owner changes the account number.